|Elliott Sound Products||Active Vs. Passive Crossovers|

 Figure 2.3 - Block Diagram of an Active 2-Way Loudspeaker System

 Figure 2.3 shows the essential parts of an active 2-way system.
-This may be expanded to 3-way, and used with 3-way speakers, or 2-way speakers and stereo subs.
-Four-way systems - or more - are easily achieved.
-In contrast to a passive crossover (whether fully optimised or not), each driver has its own amplifier, and each amp has to reproduce less power, and over a narrower frequency range.
+This can be expanded to 3-way (3-way speakers), or 2-way speakers and stereo subs.
+Four-way systems - or more - are also easily achieved.
+In contrast to a passive crossover (whether fully optimised or not), each driver has its own amplifier, and each amp has to deliver less power, and over a narrower frequency range.
 This allows each amp to have an easier time with a less complex load, potentially reducing amplifier heating and overload - even at high listening levels.
 For a complete rundown of the other benefits, see The Benefits of Biamping (Not Quite Magic, But Close).

 The important point here is that each driver has its own amplifier - there is nothing in between except for the cable, and amplifier control is maximised.
 The demands on the cable are also minimised (assuming that you believe this to be a critical component), and cheap speaker leads in an active system will provide far better performance than expensive leads with a passive crossover.

 First, let's look at a 1st order (6dB/octave) network, as this is the network of choice for many audiophiles.
-Notwithstanding any other problems it may have (due to the shallow rolloff slope), the impedance seen by the drivers is shown below.
+Notwithstanding any other problems it may have (due to the shallow rolloff slope), this is still a popular choice and it works very well at low levels.
+At high power levels the tweeter is at considerable risk, but with around 20W or so (more than enough for 'normal' listening), the tweeter is fairly safe.
+The impedance seen by the drivers (looking back towards the amplifier) is shown below.

 Figure 2.4 - Crossover Network Impedance Seen by Loudspeaker (1st Order)